-s.
-395.0191 FS, which address medical staff appointments and privileging, also requires in s.
+Florida Statute 395.0191, which addresses medical staff appointments and privileging, also requires in s.
 395.0191 (6) FS that the denial of staff membership or clinical privileges to any applicant be reported in writing to the applicant's respective licensing board.